beholdenspore28/lite-engine/README.md

 - Basic 3D renderer using OpenGL 4.6.
 (It's easy to change the OpenGL version)
 - Minimal dependencies.
 - Simple build system using make
-- Verbose and strict naming conventions.
+- Verbose naming conventions.
+I have tried to keep the API as clear and explicitly self explanitory as possible
-    All functions are named using full english words.
-No abreviations or shorthand
 - An extreme emphasis on modularity.
 Lite-Engine is intentionally light-weight to enable easy modification.